bflemi3/canDI/README.md

 **Singletons** `candi.provider.singleton(String name, Function factory, Object scope)`

 `singleton` will create and return the newly created singleton with resolved dependencies injected and ready to use.
-It will also automatically define your new singleton as a new dependency that can then be injected into other objects created with `provier`.
+It will also automatically define your new singleton as a new dependency that can then be referenced and injected into other objects created with `provider`.

 Example:
 ```
 candi.provider.singleton('bread', function(dependency1, dependency2) { ... });

-// OR
-var cheese = candi.provider.singleton('cheese', function(dependency1) { ... });
+var cheese = candi.provider.singleton('cheese', function(bread) {
+  bread.add('butter');
+});
 ```

 **Instances**